Our Apples

 Our 2025 Apple Varieties

 Explore the apples of Pip & Barrel Appleworks.
-From heirloom favorites to rare discoveries, our apple library grows each year with new varieties as they ripen.
-Each apple has its own flavor, season, and story which celebrates the richness and diversity of food grown with care on Vancouver Island.
+From heirloom favorites to rare discoveries, our apple library grows each year with new varieties.
+Each apple has its own flavor, season, and story and helps us to celebrate the diversity and deliciousness of the apple harvest.

-New apple varieties are added to this page throughout the harvest as they ripen, so our collection grows week by week
+New apple varieties are added to this page throughout the harvest season as they come available, so our collection grows week by week.

 • Bite in, and the flavor snaps: balanced sweet and tart, crisp yet tender.
 There’s a freshness, almost floral in tone, with a polite nod of strawberry at the end.
 Unlike many early apples that fade fast or turn bland, Akane keeps its flavor alive, making it perfect for that first bite when apple season still feels novel.